jundalisay/spblist/content/en/superphysics/principles/chapter-01b.md

 The stars and planets are therefore concentrations of crude and subtle waves.

+### The Purpose of Reality and the Illusion of Physicality

+The base of Existence is the possibility of having disturbances.
+Reality is when those disturbances actually occur.

-A richer perception therefore is made up of multiple waves of disturbance hitting a disturbance that is also more complex than others.
+A richer reality-perception therefore is made up of multiple waves of disturbance hitting a disturbance that is also more complex than others.

-Having no perception is perceiving no disturbance and therefore no mind.
+Having no perception is perceiving no disturbance and therefore no mind, rather the mind is in potential form.

-Emtpy space has no nodes or few disturbances, while a rich galaxy has a lot of them.
+Empty space has no nodes or few disturbances, while a rich galaxy has a lot of them.

+The purpose of Existence is to go back to pure Existence where there we no disturbances by getting a flat wave.
+This means finding the flatness from all the disturbance.
+- The Abolute Entity is flat Existence.
+- The Supreme Entity is disturbed Existence.

+Our experience of reality is a small portion of all the disturbances in the aether.
+Physical reality is a crudified version of this aether.

+The distubances are caused by 2 Forces of Positive and Negative.
+Free will and spirit is associated with the Positive.
+Determinism and force is associated with the Negative.

+Life is an effect of the Positive Force and is real.
+It is physical reality that is an illusion.